Xray-App/xray-zephyr-migration/README.md

 cd xray-zephyr-migration
 ./run.sh start
 ```

+> [!WARNING]
+> If inside a container (like Docker), ensure you're not hitting thread/pid limits imposed by the container runtime.
+This should not occur if you are using Docker version 24+.

 2. The script begins by pulling the `xray-zephyr-migration` image from the GHCR.
 1. After the image is pulled, you should see the following message: